API Reference

 Authentication

 Every request to Hive requires an API key.
-One key works across all access methods.
+One key works across remote MCP clients, REST requests, the local stdio wrapper, the CLI, and the TypeScript adapter.

 1. Go to /dashboard/keys